DevExpress-Examples/wpf-dock-layout-manager-limit-layout-group-customization-at-runtime/Readme.md

 <img src="https://user-images.githubusercontent.com/12169834/175359371-47c8a0aa-9d45-470d-9f9f-a830ac39a423.png" width=900px/>

-This example contains a [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) class descendant and the attached `DisableCrossingGroupBoundaries` property.
+The example contains a [DockLayoutManager](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DockLayoutManager) class descendant and the attached `DisableCrossingGroupBoundaries` property.
 You can attach the `DisableCrossingGroupBoundaries` property only to the [LayoutGroup](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutGroup).

 In this case, the [LayoutGroup](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutGroup) with the property assigned to `true` allows any customization and prevents moving inner elements outside [LayoutGroup](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutGroup) boundaries.
 For the [LayoutGroup](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutGroup) without this property, the default logic is used for arranging elements.